-Hyodo Issei is a (pervert) high school boy.
-When he goes out on a date with his first girlfriend Asano Yuma, he is killed by her.
-Her true identity is Reinare, a fallen angel sent by a secret society Grigori to eliminate dangerous divine weapons.
+Hyoudou Issei is a (perverted) high school boy.
+When he goes out on a date with his first girlfriend Amano Yuuma, he is killed by her.
+Her true identity is Raynare, a fallen angel sent by a secret society Grigori to eliminate dangerous divine weapons.
 Issei is reincarnated as a devil by his senpai Rias Gremory, a Duke of Hell.
-Issei serves as Rias's low rank devil and fights against the fallen angels.
+Issei serves as Rias's low-rank devil and fights against the fallen angels.

-High School DxD has been published in English by Yen Press in both physical and digital formats since May 27, 2014.
-It has also been published in Italian by Panini Comics under the Planet Manga imprint since January 25, 2014 and in Polish by Studio JG under the Osiem Macek imprint since May 4, 2016, and in Spanish by Ivrea España since September 30, 2016.
+High School DxD has been published in English by Yen Press since May 27, 2014; in Italian by Panini Comics under the Planet Manga imprint since January 25, 2014, in Polish by Studio JG under the Osiem Macek imprint since May 4, 2016, and in Spanish by Ivrea España since September 30, 2016.

 A story with what all men love ecchi and not only that a true focus on otherworldly action in terms of supernatural.
 But with a repetitive beginning start off human have a near death experience and be re-born as something not human and then find out that you have legendary powers.

 but what i find truly interesting about this story is how different it truly is in terms of both romance and action and also how it takes ecchi to the beautifully extreme level i'd recommend this for true fans of ecchi.

 overall i truly am in love with the story and the ecchi that

 would give any man a nosebleed that they won't recover from any time soon so if your looking for a true reality escape into both action and ecchi this is the story for you.